Yue-Hao14/ArrowInvestment-Capstone-Project/Documentation/User Stories.md

     * I would like the website to log me in upon successful completion of the sign-up form.
       * So that I can seamlessly access the site's functionality
   * When I enter invalid data on the sign-up form:
-    * I would like the website to inform me of the validations I failed to pass, and repopulate the form with my valid entries (except my password).
+    * I would like the website to inform me of the validations I failed to pass.
-    * So that I can try again without needing to refill forms I entered valid data into.

 ### Log in